UPDATE: County commissioners vote to send tourists home

 Elected officials from other counties voiced concerns about freedom of movement for medical workers, short-term rentals for those in the trucking industry, and boat launch access for commercial fishermen.
 There was also concern that the closures would deflect the flow of tourists into counties that have not enacted restrictions on tourism, causing them to overload.

-Commissioners directed staff to draft orders for a vote later in the day.
+Commissioners directed staff to draft a resolution for a vote later in the day.
 Yamamoto said he expects most cities will follow the county’s lead and adopt its measures.

 Tillamook Mayor Suzanne Weber said she would be working on the boat ramp and motels for the City of Tillamook.
 Public access restrictions were spotted at the wayside, playground and main beach access in Rockaway Beach Sunday morning as well.